morsznetik/pyPlayer/README.md

 ## Installation

 > **Note**:
-> This is just how I build it - but obviously you're open to try your own build with package manager etc.
+> This is just how I build it, just suggestions.

 ### Requirements